 Read our article 'How do I set or change the theme fonts on a PowerPoint presentation' to learn how to update fonts in your templates.

 Now that you have set your fonts and color scheme for your template, it is time to edit the Parent slide.
-As mentioned previously, any formatting changes you make the Parent slide layout will affect all the slides in the presentation.
+As mentioned previously, any formatting changes you make the Parent slide layout will affect all the slide layouts and therefore all slides in the presentation.

-Any design elements you want on all your slides need to be added to the Parent Slide layout in the Slide Master.
-Select the pattern or image you wish to use for the background, if any.
-You can use any image as the background whether it be an image from your device, online or one of the many stock images available through Microsoft.
-I am going to use a stock image for this example and one that covers the entire slide so it’s easy to see the impact.
-But remember that if you will be printing the presentation, background images covering the slide will use a lot more ink!
+Any design elements you want to include on all your slides should be added to the Parent Slide layout in the Slide Master.
+Select the pattern or image you wish to use for the background (if any).
+You can use any image as the background - it could be an image from your device, from a website or one of the many stock images available through Microsoft.
+We don't usually use background images that cover the entire slide, but for this example I've used one so it’s easy to see the impact.
+Remember that if you plan to print the presentation, background images covering the slide will use a lot more ink!

 To insert the image, navigate to the ‘Insert’ tab, then the ‘Pictures’ drop down menu and choose the location of your image.
 E.g., Stock image, then when you have found the image you wish to use, select, and click ‘Insert’.

-If your image is not the exact size of your slide, which often it will not be, you will need to resize the image.
-To do this, select the image that has been inserted on your slide, then click on the ‘Picture Format’ tab on the top ribbon.
+If your image is not the exact size of your slide, you can resize the image.
+To resize an image in PowerPoint, select the image on your slide, then click on the ‘Picture Format’ tab on the top ribbon.

 Open the ‘Crop’ dropdown, then select ‘Aspect Ratio’.
 Now choose the aspect ratio that applies to your template.
 If you are using the widescreen slide dimensions select 16:9.
 If you have decided to use the ‘standard’ dimensions choose 4:3.